dpc10ster/RJafrocBook/docs/10-OR-analysis.md

 Summarizing, one expects the following ordering for the terms in the covariance matrix:

 \begin{equation}
-Cov_3 < Cov_2 < Cov_1 < VarCov_3 \leq  Cov_2 \leq  Cov_1 \leq  Var
+Cov_3 \leq  Cov_2 \leq  Cov_1 \leq  Var
 (\#eq:CovOrderings)
 \end{equation}

-### OR random-reader random-case analysis  {#OR_RRRC}
+## OR random-reader random-case (RRRC) analysis {#OR_RRRC}
-A model such as Eqn. \@ref(eq:ORModel) cannot be analyzed by standard analysis of variance (ANOVA) techniques.
-Because of the correlated structure of the error term a customized ANOVA is needed (in standard ANOVA models, such as used in DBM, the covariance matrix of the error term is diagonal with all diagonal elements equal to a common variance, represented by the epsilon term in the DBM model).
+In conventional ANOVA models, such as used in DBM, the covariance matrix of the error term is diagonal with all diagonal elements equal to a common variance, represented in the DBM model by the scalar $\epsilon$ term.
+In OR analysis, because of the correlated structure of the error term, a customized ANOVA is needed.

 The null hypothesis (NH) is that the true figures-of-merit of all treatments are identical, i.e.,